Untangling Graphs on Surfaces: Introduction

-After some preliminaries (Section~\ref{sec:preliminaries}), Sections \ref{sec:valid-triangulations} to~\ref{sec:contraction} are devoted to a proof of Theorem~\ref{thm:surf} in the case where $\embeddedgraph$ is a reducing triangulation on a surface of genus at least two without boundary; more precisely: \begin{theorem} Let $\rtriangulation$ be a reducing triangulation of an orientable surface $\surface$ of genus~$g \geq 2$ without boundary.
-Let $\graph$ be a graph and let $\drawing:\graph\to\rtriangulation$ be a drawing of size~$n$.
-We can determine whether there is an embedding of~$\graph$ on~$\surface$ homotopic to~$\drawing$ in $O(gn\log(gn))$ time. \end{theorem} In detail, we introduce reducing triangulations, reduced walks and their properties, and reduction algorithms in Section~\ref{sec:valid-triangulations}.
+In detail, we introduce reducing triangulations, reduced walks and their properties, and reduction algorithms in Section~\ref{sec:valid-triangulations}.
 We then prove Theorem~\ref{thm:main-theorem} in a special case where $\graph$ is a (sparse) loop graph---each connected component of~$\graph$ contains a single vertex (Proposition~\ref{prop:untangling-a-loop-graph-general}, in Section~\ref{sec:untangle-loop-graph}).
 The main idea, in the same spirit as Despré and Lazarus~\cite{dl-cginc-19}, is to use the fact that geodesics in hyperbolic surfaces cross minimally, and to prove that this remains true to some extent in our discrete analog.
 In our case, roughly but not exactly, reducing all loops of a loop graph makes it weakly simple unless it cannot be untangled, so our algorithm eventually applies the weak simplicity test by Akitaya, Fulek, and T\'oth~\cite{aft-rweg-19}; but the proof of correctness involves putting a particular hyperbolic metric on the surface obtained by puncturing~$\surface$ and requires delicate arguments in the compactification of the universal cover of~$\surface$.
 Then, to solve the problem for an arbitrary graph~$\graph$, at a high level we contract a spanning forest of~$\graph$ and apply Proposition~\ref{prop:untangling-a-loop-graph-general} to the resulting loop graph, after removing the contractible loops and identifying the homotopic loops.
 If the loop graph cannot be untangled, neither can the original graph.
 Otherwise, it turns out that the graph can be untangled in~$\surface$ if and only if it is a weak embedding in (a neighborhood of) the loop graph, but proving this fact is rather subtle; we formalize this using the notion of \emph{factorization} (informally, the contraction of the graph, and the removals and identifications of loops in the resulting loop graph), and conclude the proof of Theorem~\ref{thm:main-theorem} by invoking once more the weak simplicity algorithm~\cite{aft-rweg-19}, all this in Section~\ref{sec:subdivision}.
 A more efficient algorithm to compute a factorization, requiring tailored data structures to achieve certain homotopy tests efficiently, is deferred to Section~\ref{sec:contraction}.

 After proving Theorem~\ref{thm:main-theorem}, we prove Theorem~\ref{thm:surf} for the case $g\ge2$, $b=0$ in Section~\ref{sec:untangling-closed-ggeq2}, essentially by converting our input embedded graph~$\embeddedgraph$ into a reducing triangulation.
 In Section~\ref{sec:torus-and-boundary}, we prove our result for the remaining orientable surfaces, namely, the torus and the surfaces with non-empty boundary; while the overall strategy is the same, reducing triangulations are not needed anymore, which dramatically simplifies the algorithm.
 Finally, in Section~\ref{sec:plane}, we prove our result on the plane with obstacles (Theorem~\ref{thm:plane}).